Statutes concerned with the improvement of land may be grouped in five main classes, namely:

 (2) statutes enabling tenants to cause their landlords to bear the whole or part of the cost of improvements2, or landlords to obtain some recoupment of the cost of improvements effected by them3;

-(3) statutes enabling landowners to obtain financial assistance from public funds towards the cost of improvements
+(3) statutes enabling landowners to obtain financial assistance from public

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN